mlanser/f451-enviro/README.md

 - [enviroplus-python](https://github.com/pimoroni/enviroplus-python/)

+NOTE: Only install `enviroplus-python` library on a device that also has the physical Enviro+ HAT installed.

+NOTE: You can run this app in demo mode in (almost) any device even without the Enviro+ HAT.
+It will then create random numbers and can send output to the `logger` when log level is `DEBUG` or when `--debug` flag is used.

 ### Installing from Github using `pip`

 You can use `pip install` to install this module directly from Github as follows: